-The nearly ten square mile temporary city, built in the sandy floodplain of the Ganges River was extreme in a myriad of ways, and often a challenge to visually navigate.
-My intention was to go beneath the surface, to build relationships, and to photograph daily life of these ephemeral city dwellers—to know both the inner and outer experience of the Kumbh.
+The nearly ten square mile temporary city, built in the sandy floodplain of the Ganges River was extreme in a myriad of ways, and a challenge to visually navigate.
+My intention was to go beneath the surface, build relationships, and photograph the daily life of these ephemeral city dwellers—to know both the inner and outer experience of the Kumbh.

 The shrill music from the loudspeakers, the density of humanity in motion on the bathing days, and the nightly eye-searing smoke from cooking fires were all potential destabilizing forces.
 Yet, I aligned with the order and flow, and embraced the intensity of the experience.
 Not all was chaos—many days were spent at camp in the company of a small group of Hindu ascetics, around the fire, drinking tea, welcoming guests, observing and learning.